Hiromasa Ougikubo: Rizin Bantamweight Grand Prix 2021

 Ougikubo faced Takeshi Kasugai in the opening round of the Bantamweight Grand Prix at Rizin 28 on June 13, 2021.
 Ougikubo won the fight by unanimous decision.
 Ougikubo faced Takafumi Otsuka in the quarterfinals on September 19, 2021 at Rizin 30.
 He won the fight by unanimous decision.

 In the semi-finals, Ougikubo faced Naoki Inoue on December 31, 2021 at Rizin 33.
 He won the fight by unanimous decision, and faced Kai Asakura in the tournament finals, which were held during Rizin 33 as well.
 He won the bout via unanimous decision, winning the 2021 Rizin Bantamweight Grand Prix.

 Later Rizin career

 Ougikubo was booked to face the Road FC Featherweight champion Soo Chul Kim at Rizin 38 on September 25, 2022.
 Although he was scrambled from start to finish, he was outnumbered by Kim's punches and suffered two facial fractures, resulting in a 0-3 unanimous decision loss.

 Moving down to Flyweight, Ougikubo faced Kyoji Horiguchi at Bellator MMA vs. Rizin on December 31, 2022.
 Facing Horiguchi for the third time in his career, Ougikubo lost the bout via unanimous decision, making it the third straight loss to Horiguchi.

+Stepping in as a replacement for an injured Kai Asakura, Ougikubo faced former Bellator Bantamweight Champion Juan Archuleta for the vacant Rizin Bantamweight Championship title on July 30, 2023, as part of the Bellator MMA x Rizin 2 card.
+He lost the bout via unanimous decision.

+Ougikubo faced John Dodson on December 31, 2023, at Rizin 45, and won the bout via unanimous decision.

+Ougikubo faced Makoto Takahashi on July 28, 2024 at Super Rizin 3, and won the bout via unanimous decision.